djliu9049890/ToDoMobile/Todo/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
 >
->Dont forget to source ~/.bash_profile if you modified Java SDK environment and Android SDK in there
+>Dont forget to source ~/.bash_profile if you modified Java SDK environment and Android SDK in there before continuing

 ## Step 1: Start the Metro Server